robby1012/x360-raspberry-flasher/README.md

 - Alcohol IPA for Cleaning

 Software
-- Windows 7 or Above | Linux Distro with Kernel 4+
+- Windows 7 or Above | Linux Distro with Kernel 3+
-C Compiler
+- C Compiler

 LINUX:
 - GCC
 - CMAKE

-- makesure C development packages installed
+makesure C development packages installed

 Windows:
-- Visual Studio
+- Visual Studio with C SDK

-Compile using Visual Studio, GCC or your preferred compiler or use precompiled binary (.uf2) at BIN folder
+Compile using Visual Studio, GCC or your preferred compiler or

+you can also use precompiled binary (.uf2) at BIN folder

-Install Firware:
+Install Firmware:
 - HOLD BUTTON on PICO
 - KEEP HOLD then connect USB cable to your Computer
 - If you do it right a new drive will appear/mounted